eddietheengineer/VoronDocs/setup/configuration.md

 Review the configuration file by running `nano ~/printer.cfg`

+**Klipper is CASE SENSITIVE.
+Be sure everything except comments is LOWER CASE.**

 ## Required Changes

 The following items _must_ be updated before the printer can function.